 Communicating your emotions to your spouse can be an effective and relieving release of pent-up feelings.
 Until you put to words what you are feeling, only you can know how the breach of trust affected you.
 To begin communicating, try starting with identifying the emotion or emotions you feel the deepest, for example, hurt, sadness, anger, and so on.
 Then, frame this emotion in an “I statement” that labels your feelings as your own.

-As the conversation continues, try to name the feelings that arise in addition to your initial reactionary feelings.
-Saying them out loud in real-time can aid you in processing the event.
+As the hard conversations continue, try to name the feelings that arise in addition to your initial reactionary feelings.
+Saying them out loud in real time can aid you in processing the event.

 Sometimes giving specific examples of what happened to make you feel a specific emotion can be also helpful.